-The valuations of the freehold land and buildings were made on 31 March 2020 by Stiles Harold Williams, Chartered Surveyors, on an open-market-value basis, in accordance with the RICS Valuation - Professional Standards effective 31 January 2020.
-Stiles Harold Williams advised that there was no material difference between existing use value and the market value of the properties, and that for accounting purposes, it is reasonable to split the valuation equally between land and buildings.
+The valuations of the freehold land and buildings were made on 31 March 2020 by Stiles Harold Williams, Chartered Surveyors, in accordance with the RICS Valuation - Professional Standards effective 31 January 2020.
+As at the valuation date, the surveyors consider that they can attach less weight to previous market evidence for comparison purposes, to inform opinions of value.
+The current response to COVID-19 means that they have been faced with an unprecedented set of circumstances on which to base a judgement.
+The Council have been monitoring the HCPC's property situation very carefully and have no short term plans to reconsider their property strategy and therefore there is no further material impact on the long term recoverable value of the property.
+Stiles Harold Williams also advised that there was no material difference between existing use value and the market value of the properties, and that for accounting purposes, it is reasonable to split the valuation equally between land and buildings.
 The HCPC accepts this advice.